DerekCuevas/friend-list/README.md

 - No optimizations (like cacheing previous queries) should be made, however the app should not be designed in a way that prevents this.

 ## Solutions
+Currently there are three solutions (each in their own directories).

+Each of the three have similar structure (identical store state + hitting the same mock API).
+The differences being when and where the app reads router state and when and where the app dispatches actions.

-Currently there are three solutions (each in separate subdirectories of this repo).
-Each of the three examples have similar structure, refer to /index.js and /containers/FriendSearchView.js for the differences in the approaches.
+Refer to \*/index.js and \*/containers/FriendSearchView.js for differences in the approaches.

-#### Imperative approach:
-Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components. [/imperative-solution](imperative-solution/)

-#### Part "observable" approach:
-This solution makes fetching results from the API (via dispatching the fetchFriends action) a side effect of updating the query.
-Logic for dispatching these side effects are managed with redux's store.subscribe() (see [index.js](part-observable-solution/index.js#L14)) in an 'observable' like pattern. [/part-observable-solution](part-observable-solution/)

-#### Extended "observable" approach:
-This approach builds on the patterns used in the part "observable" approach.
-Dispatching side effects of updating the URL (updating the query) are managed with react-router's (history's) browserHistory.listen() method. (see [index.js](better-observable-solution/index.js#L28)) [/better-observable-solution](better-observable-solution/)

-#### Others
-Please send in a pull request if you have a better solution.

-## To run the solutions
+### To run
 First clone the repo.

 ```sh